Splunk Security

 Fortunately, a SOAR tool can orchestrate decisions and actions to investigate, triage quickly, and respond to this high volume of alerts, filtering out the false positives, determining the risk level, and reacting accordingly.

-It enriches the alert detected by Crowdstrike and provides additional context in determining the severity.
-Once all the information is collected, the analyst prompts to review.
-Based on the analyst’s choice, the file in question can be added to the custom indicators list in Crowdstrike with a detection policy of “detect” or “none,” The endpoint can be optionally quarantined from the network by the analyst.
+It enriches the alert detected by Crowdstrike and provides additional context for determining the severity.
+Once all the information is collected, the analyst will be prompted to review it.
+Based on the analyst’s choice, the file in question can be added to the custom indicators list in Crowdstrike with a detection policy of “detect” or “none.”
+The analyst can optionally quarantine the endpoint from the network

 Splunk SOAR Example: Command and Control with Investigation and Containment